 Tips: To ensure you preserve enough adhesive for the compound, you can also mix the adhesive with the material first and then use what’s left over to prime.
 Be sure to WEAR DISPOSABLE GLOVES!
 The adhesive is very strong and does not come off easily.
 Exercise caution to avoid leakage over unwanted areas and avoid contact with skin.
 If necessary, a heavy-duty industrial hand cleaner like GOJO can be used to remove from skin.

 Mix the material with the remaining adhesive (about ¾ gallon) using a trowel until the granules are fully coated.
 You can use the shipping box or an empty 5 gallon bucket for mixing.
 The granules should be wet and fully coated, but the mix should not be too soupy.

 Spread the mixture to fill the curb at the desired angle to bridge the gap between the driveway and the street.
 Slope it at the ends for a smooth entry.
 Compress and shape the edges using a trowel to get clean install lines.

 Once the material has fully dried, a topcoat can be applied to the material.
 It is not necessary to topcoat, but it can help strengthen the surface area.
 Individual 1 Gallon Adhesive units can be purchased for topcoating, priming and/or mixing.
 When applying a topcoat, it helps to pour the adhesive into a paint tray and use a paint roller over the curb ramp surface to get the most out of the remaining adhesive.
-If you would like to match the color of your concrete curb, you can apply a powdered cement from a local hardware store as a topcoat.
+If you would like to match the color of the ramp to the curb, you can apply a powdered cement from a local hardware store as a topcoat.
 Just sprinkle the concrete dust over the ramp to achieve the desired look.
 You can apply the powder while the ramp is still drying, or at a later time, provided you apply a layer of adhesive first.

 How To Make Your Curb Ramp Removable